BeforeTheStorm202/NT230.N22.ATCL-Group5/README.md

 1. Construct a list of files and assign labels (make_csv.py).

 2. Extract strings from files with the strings command on Linux (get_strings.py).

+3. Split into train & test sets with the ratio of 60:40 (train_test_split.py).